 Needless to say, this requires sufficient marketing expertise – figuring out where your audience is, what works for them, how to boost conversion rates, and designing effective marketing funnels.

-How Most Companies Build Their Own Marketing Team
+How Most Companies Structure Their Own Marketing Team

 In my experience, 80% of the businesses out there start in one of the following ways:

 - One of the founders wears the marketing hat over the first months/a year, identifying potential venues worth investing in.

 - A marketing assistant is hired to sift through the data and play around with different techniques studied at the university (and read across the forums).

 - Accidentally finding a successful source (through referrals, a marketplace, an on-site venue) that requires a full-time person to handle logistics.

 - Hiring a marketing agency on a retainer for at least a year, in which they build the entire marketing strategy from scratch, defining the complete workflow and tackling certain actions.

 We usually work with businesses generating anywhere between $5M and $100M, with some enterprise exceptions with revenue exceeding $10B.

 In case we take on a client making under $5M, we usually advise on hiring one or two marketing assistants on-site.
 They can handle the day-to-day management and data analytics, as well as time-consuming tasks that:

 - Take a lot of time and research, thus costing more if we handle them.